psmullal/terraform/README.md

 ## outputs.tf

+These are named in a clear manner, but I will describe them anyway...

+- `private_ip` - This is the instance's private IP Address
+- `hostname` - This is the hostname of the instance.
+- `subnet_id_ten_one` - This is the subnet definition for the subnet named 'ten_one'
+- `subnet_id_ten_zero` - This is the subnet definition for the subnet named 'ten_zero'
+- `private_ip_ten_one` - This is the Private IP on the ten_one network
+- `private_ip_ten_zero` - This is the Private IP on the ten_zero network
+- `rds_endpoint` - This is the way you access the Database

 ---

 Currently empty.
 Building off of this to do things like use the `domain` variable to lookup the zone id, to make this even more dynamic.

-## How to do this thing?!
+## How to do this thing?

 ---

 After pulling this repo, getting your Zone id ready, you can run the follwing" `terraform init`
-`terraform plan` - Ensure everything looks good.
+`terraform plan -var aws_route53_zone=<your zone ID> -var domain=<your domain>` - Ensure everything looks good.
 `terraform apply` - If you wish for terraform to prompt you for the zone identifier.
 -- OR --
-`terraform apply -var domain=yourdomain.com -var aws_route_53_record=yourzoneid`
+`terraform apply -var aws_route53_zone=<your zone ID> -var domain=<your domain>`

-This process took about 7 minutes to run.
+~~This process took about 7 minutes to run.~~ <- This was before any RDS instances or secondary host types `adm` were added.

 You can also update the num_instances value and see the ec2 host count increase or decrease. e.g. `terraform apply -var domain=yourdomain.com -var aws_route_53_record=yourzoneid -var num_instances=8` will only add 6 more hosts.
 Once that completes, `terraform apply -var domain=yourdomain.com -var aws_route_53_record=yourzoneid -var num_instances=5` will remove 3.
 In the console, you can check the work by opening the EC2 page, the VPC page, and the Route53 page.
 You'll see the hosts get added/removed.

-**Note**: these hosts are all named db0<x> where `x` is just an increment.
+~~**Note**: these hosts are all named db0\<x> where `x` is just an increment.
 If you add more than 10, the leading zero will not be removed.
-I am still working on that one.
+I am still working on that one.~~

 ## Manual Steps

 ---

 Running these steps manually, creating only a single EC2 instance, took about 30 minutes.

 - Want to create EC2 instance, need VPC
 - Want to create VPC, need EIP
 - Created EIP 3.xxx.xxx.xxx